 All cards, with the exception of unique or very limited edition cards (1-3 print runs), are accepted in the Master player sets.
-If a player is featured on a team set card, it will be allowed.
+If a player is pictured on a team set card, and mentioned on the back, it will be allowed.
 Cards which may picture a player but make no mention of said player on the card are not allowed.
 Items that do not picture the corresponding player will not be allowed.
+Minor League cards issued after a players retirement from the MLB are not allowed.
 In addition, some handcut/panel/perforated issues may only be used in one slot and may not be required in multiple slots.
 If you are uncertain that your card qualifies, please email [email protected] for confirmation.
 Please note that 1/1 (one of a kind items), as well as items that PSA does not grade numerically (authentic only), will be added as optional if requested.

 Note there are a few sets which PSA does not grade, but authenticates only.
 Cards from the following sets will be added to the player sets as optional and will not be required: 1967 Topps Test Discs, 1968 Topps Discs, 1970 Topps Super Square Cornered Proof - Blank Back.
 This list may be updated in the future.